Skip to main content

 One of the primary pests that can damage olive trees is scale, especially black scale.
 Scale are small, round insects that feed on plants by sucking the juice from them.
 This leaves small wounds on the plant that are particularly vulnerable to mold.
 If left untreated, the infection can easily spread through the entire plant.
 Ants can exacerbate the issue by carrying the mold to other parts of the tree.

-Keeping both scale and ants at bay can keep your olive tree healthy.
+Keeping both scale and ants at bay can help you maintain a healthy olive tree.
 As with all plants, olive trees are most vulnerable when they’re young.
 An established, mature tree can withstand much more than a seedling.
 Keep a close eye on your olive tree after planting it, and act quickly if you notice any pest damage.

 By following these simple tips, you can have a thriving olive grove in no time.
 All you need to do is pick an appropriately sunny spot, choose your olive varieties, and start growing.
-Most olive varieties start producing olives after the second year, but, if you’re in a hurry, you can also find faster growing varieties that are ready to harvest after only the first year.
-No matter which kind you choose, olive trees live quite a while, so you’ll have fresh olives for years to come.
+No matter which kind you choose, olive trees can stay alive for quite a while, so you’ll have fresh olives for years to come.

 Topics